Last updated January 25, 2023

 Desert bathing is also thought to help promote more energy and better sleep, while the mood-boosting effects translate into a more relaxed state of mind.

 I have to qualify something first.
 Desert bathing is NOT hiking.

 Let me backtrack.
 The Phoenix-Scottsdale area is a hiker’s paradise.
 With more than 400 miles of well-maintained trails, it’s no wonder the Sonoran Desert was once named by National Geographic as one of the U.S.’s best hiking destinations.

-Granted hiking offers many similarities to desert bathing—opportunities for exercise, socialization, learning, escape, reflection, improved mental well-being—that’s where the resemblance ends, though.
+Granted hiking offers many similarities to desert bathing—opportunities for exercise, socialization, learning, escape, reflection, mental well-being—that’s where the resemblance ends, though.

 As with forest bathing, one uses all five senses: sight, sound, smell, taste and touch.
 The goal is to be mindful and stay present within your surroundings.